Heat Pump Funding

 DISCOVER THE PSDS

-Be ‘shovel ready’ for potential funding
+Be ‘shovel ready’ for 2025/2026 funding

-It is clear there is both a need in the market and a desire from the government to support the development of schemes in this sector.
-However, with each funding round oversubscribed and short timescales to submit bids, projects need to be ‘shovel-ready’ to have a chance of success.
+With each funding round oversubscribed and short timescales to submit bids, projects need to be ‘shovel-ready’ to have a chance of success.

-Stay in touch with Kensa to find out about further rounds of funding.
 Kensa has already assisted a number of local authorities and institutions to secure PSDS funding.

 CONTACT US